durgadas311/Brisco/TheStory.md

 ## The Story Of The Grips

-While re-watching "The Adventures of Brisco County Jr" for the emteenth time, I though about trying to reproduce the famous Brisco County peacemaker.
+While re-watching "The Adventures of Brisco County Jr" for the emteenth time, I wondered what the grips on his iconic peacemaker actually looked like.
-I ran across
+I also wondered if anyone had made reproductions of them.
+A search led me to
 [this old post](https://www.therpf.com/forums/threads/brisco-county-jr-peacemaker.76110/)
-on Replica Props Forum (RPF) but could not access any attachments (probably due to the age).
+on Replica Props Forum (RPF), but I could not access any attachments (probably due to the age).
-So I loaded up my DVDs and started over, and created a [new thread](https://www.therpf.com/forums/threads/brisco-county-jr-peacemaker-grips.358560/).
+So I loaded up my DVDs for screenshots and started over, and created a [new thread](https://www.therpf.com/forums/threads/brisco-county-jr-peacemaker-grips.358560/).

-From framegrabs of the show, I was able to get a rough idea what the grips might have looked like and sketched this:
+From framegrabs of the show, and the assertion that they depicted dragons, I was able to get a rough idea what the grips might have looked like and sketched this:

 ![sketch of grips](pics/brisco-grips-sketch-1.png)